MicrosoftDocs/architecture-center/docs/example-scenario/networking/ipv4-exhaustion-content.md

 *Figure 6.
 To enable resources in the non-routable spoke to access routable IP addresses outside their landing zone, Azure Firewall must be deployed with ‘Perform Source NAT’ as ‘Always’ in each landing zone’s routable spoke.
 All subnets in the non-routable spoke must be associated with a custom route table to send traffic to destinations outside the landing zone to Azure Firewall.*

-The following diagram shows the typical landing zone layout when using Azure Firewall for Source-NAT in a hub and spoke network.
+The following diagram shows the typical landing zone layout when using Azure Firewall for Source-NAT in a Virtual WAN based hub and spoke network.

 :::image type="content" source="./media/ipv4-exhaustion-snat-azfw-vwan.png" alt-text="To enable resources in the non-routable spoke to access routable IP addresses outside their landing zone, Azure Firewall must be deployed with ‘Perform Source NAT’ as ‘Always’ in each landing zone’s routable spoke (VWAN Connected).
 All subnets in the non-routable spoke (No Connection with VWAN) must be associated with a custom route table to send traffic to destinations outside the landing zone to Azure Firewall." border="false" lightbox="./media/ipv4-exhaustion-snat-azfw-vwan.png":::